Polymer Clay Surface Applique and Confetti Inlay Guide

 Use applique when the motif should stay visibly raised.
 Use inlay when the front should stay flatter and cleaner.

-That middle ground is a common fit for wearable pieces because it keeps the motif readable without making the surface bulky.
+That middle ground is a common fit for wearable pieces because it keeps the motif clear without making the surface bulky.

 Start With The Base First